ian-flores/UPRRP-CS-Courses/README.md

 # UPRRP-CS-Courses
-This GitHub Repository contains the code for all the Computer Science (CS) courses I've taken at UPRRP.
+This GitHub Repository contains the code for some of the Computer Science and Math courses I took while at UPRRP.

+- Intro to Computer Science
+- Programming with C++
+- Numerical Linear Algebra
+- Probability